Phat32/Phat32-Channel-Docs/docs/commands/Commands.rst

 **!manics**
   Get the link for watching all the streamers in Chaos Tuesdays

-Phatcoin
+PhatCoin
 --------

 **!rank**
-  Displays your rank and amount of Phatcoin
+  Displays your rank and amount of PhatCoin

-**!phatcoin**
+**!PhatCoin**
-  Displays the amount of Phatcoin you current have
+  Displays the amount of PhatCoin you current have

-**!phatcoin give @Viewer X**
+**!PhatCoin give @Viewer X**
-  Give some of your Phatcoin to someone else in the chat
+  Give some of your PhatCoin to someone else in the chat

   .. code-block:: none

-    !phatcoin give @Phat32 10
+    !PhatCoin give @Phat32 10

 **!tickets X**
   Get tickets for any active giveaway

-  *Phatcoin cost: 1000 per ticket*
+  *PhatCoin cost: 1000 per ticket*

   .. code-block:: none